Learning Efficient Representations of Neutrino Telescope Events: Results

 In order to give a more intuitive sense of the performance of \texttt{om2vec}, we examine individual PATDs and their reconstructed probability density functions.
 This is especially interesting for exotic cases such as the ``double-bang” signature produced by $\nu_\tau$ interactions, as mentioned earlier. \Cref{fig:double_bang} illustrates an example of this type of PATD, distinguished by its two distinct peaks.
 It is evident that \texttt{om2vec} reconstructs the bimodal structure of the timing distribution with greater precision than the AGMM method, despite the overall JS distance difference between the two methods being minor.
 As this is an extremely large PATD ($\sim$100,000 photons), this is likely due to the dominant statistics contained in the first peak.
 However, from a physics perspective, retaining information about both peaks is crucial for downstream tasks that attempt to isolate $\nu_\tau$ interactions, a smoking-gun indication of astrophysical neutrinos.

 We further evaluated three different model architectures, all employing 64 latent parameters, to assess their impact on the average JS distance.
 As a baseline case, we trained a model using only fully-connected layers.
 The other two architectures incorporated transformers, as it is described in~\Cref{sec:arch}, with varying numbers of encoder and decoder blocks.
 A summary of the results is provided in~\Cref{hyperparams-table}.
 We note that the default architecture used in previous experiments features three encoder-decoder blocks and is highlighted in bold.
-Comparing the fully connected model to the transformer-based architectures, we observe a substantial improvement in reconstruction performance when incorporating transformer layers.
-However, this enhancement comes at a considerable computational cost, with the number of FLOPs required for a forward pass increasing by approximately two orders of magnitude.
+By comparing the fully connected model to the transformer-based architectures, we observe a substantial improvement in reconstruction performance when incorporating transformer layers.
+However, this enhancement comes with a computational cost, as the number of floating-point operations per second (FLOPs), which quantify computational expense, increases by approximately two orders of magnitude during a forward pass.
 Furthermore, adding additional transformer encoder-decoder layers yields a slight further improvement in reconstruction performance.